-The sum of potential peak demand reductions under the high and low case scenarios, as well as the forecast peak demand for Australia's two largest electricity systems are presented in the following graph.
+The potential peak demand reductions under the high and low case scenarios, as well as the forecast peak demand for Australia's two largest electricity systems are presented in figure 5.

-Figure 6: Conclusion -potential peak demand reductions (MW)
+Figure 55: Conclusion - potential peak demand reductions (MW)

-This report demonstrates that there is significant value to be pursued in initiatives to lower peak demand over the next decade.
+This report demonstrates that there is significant value in initiatives to lower peak demand over the next decade.
 Under the high case scenario, we estimate that the initiatives considered could reduce peak demand growth by 68% by 2021-22.

-1 Introduction
+Introduction 1